Violence In Script Writing…

-If you’re writing an action movie then there is a good chance that there will be some element of violence in certain scenes.
+If you’re writing an action movie then there is a good chance there will be some element of violence.
 With violence comes injuries.
-It is important that your characters feel the ramifications of violence in subsequence scenes because this allows the audience to sympathize with them.
+It is important that your characters feel the ramifications of violence in subsequent scenes because this allows the audience to sympathise with them.
 Pain and injuries show your character to be human and give your story a gritty, realistic edge.

 Imagine you’re watching a movie and the main character gets in a huge fight with a bunch of goons, taking plenty of blows in the process.
 In the next scene the hero appears to be fine, their clothes are straight and their hair is perfectly styled.
 The James Bond character has often suffered (or not as the case may be) in the past from this “violence with no consequences” writing which is why the series took a big hit in popularity.
 Only now is the James Bond franchise becoming more gritty and realistic while maintaining the flair you expect from the character.

 If your main character takes a punch to the ribs then they should be holding them in the next scene.
 Make the violence hurt the characters or else there is no point to it whatsoever other than to “look cool”.
 You should always go for style over substance.

 While gun fights and the like can be exciting most people (thankfully) don’t know what it feels like to be shot.
 That makes the situation hard to relate to and therefore hard to sympathise with.
 Violence is a great tool to make the bad guys look wicked and cruel while making the good guys look brave and heroic.
 I feel this is achieved much better with violence that results in “common injuries”.